-A frequent question we receive from injured workers and other attorneys is whether an injured workers weekly indemnity benefits (Lost Wages Check) or lump sum settlement are taxable?
-In New Hampshire, workers’ comp indemnity benefits and lump sum settlements are not considered taxable income.
+A frequent question we receive from injured workers and other attorneys is whether an injured worker’s weekly indemnity benefits (lost wages check) or lump sum settlement are taxable?
+In New Hampshire, Workers’ Comp indemnity benefits and lump sum settlements are not considered taxable income.

-However, if you return to work on a part-time basis and receive partial checks from your employer and partial workers’ compensation checks, wages from your employer would be subject to federal income taxes.
-Furthermore, if you receive Social Security Disability Benefits and workers’ compensation you may be subject to federal income on your Social Security Disability benefits.
+However, if you return to work on a part-time basis and receive partial checks from your employer and partial Workers’ Compensation checks, wages from your employer would be subject to federal income taxes.
+Furthermore, if you receive Social Security Disability Benefits and Workers’ Compensation you may be subject to federal income on your Social Security Disability benefits.